Shane Douglas: The New Church and The New Franchise (2003–2004)

-Managing The Naturals (2006–2007)
+Various roles and managing The Naturals (2004–2007)

+When the grouping of Shane and Douglas broke up, Douglas went into a semi-in-ring retirement.
+He became an onscreen commentator and interviewer for TNA's new weekly television show, Impact!, and their monthly pay-per-views.
+In addition to this on-screen role, he worked backstage as a road agent and took a few independent bookings.

 Douglas returned to television on the May 18, 2006, episode of Impact!, appearing on the entrance ramp as Andy Douglas (no relation) made the save for his tag team partner Chase Stevens after a brutal squash match against Samoa Joe.
 He would scout The Naturals again on the May 25 episode of Impact!, when Andy Douglas lost his match.
 A few weeks later, on June 15, Shane confronted them on their recent losing streak and their squandered talent, referring to their former manager and Douglas's ex-Triple Threat teammate Chris Candido in the process.
 He offered to become their manager, which they accepted.
 During the promo when he offered his services, he spoke his true feelings on World Wrestling Entertainment's revival of Extreme Championship Wrestling, admonishing Vince McMahon for "exploiting the memory" of the company he helped build nearly 15 years earlier.
 After becoming their mentor, pre-recorded videos showed Douglas training The Naturals have been shown on TNA programming, though he doesn't stand at ringside during their matches like most other managers.
 Once they were deemed ready for competition, Douglas billed them as "The Newly Franchised Naturals".

 On the December 21 episode of Impact! after The Naturals lost to Team 3D in a tables match, a fed up Douglas turned his back on them, claiming that his experiment was over.
 Despite the failed "experiment", prior to the departure of The Naturals from TNA, Chase Stevens was featured in a match on the pre-show of the Final Resolution pay-per-view in 2007.
 During the match, Stevens wore the gold-and-black "Franchised" Naturals attire.
 Douglas came out after his match to heatedly confront Stevens about wearing his colors, leading to an in-ring confrontation between the two.
 After the angle was dropped, Douglas remained completely unseen on TNA programming.
 On October 10, 2007, TNA announced that Douglas was released from his TNA contract.